paulgroves/glastocam/README.md

 Fullscreen version of Glasto webcam - https://glastocam.foobarlol.lol

-Love the farm, leave no trace 💚
+Love the farm, take it home, leave a trace 💚